WTOL: History

-Raycom Media announced its acquisition of Liberty Media in 2005.
+Raycom Media announced its acquisition of Liberty Corporation in 2005.
 Raycom already owned WNWO, but couldn't keep both because the Federal Communications Commission (FCC) does not allow one entity to own two of the top four rated stations in a single market.
 It opted to keep the higher-rated WTOL and sold WNWO to Barrington Broadcasting, who acquired that station in 2006.

 WTOL's broadcasts became digital-only, effective June 12, 2009.
 Digital channel 11 transmits at a lower power than it did on digital channel 17, so in some locations, there has been a reduction in coverage.
 Many VHF stations are applying to the FCC for power increases to restore their coverage area after moving from UHF back to VHF.

 On January 30, 2012, WTOL replaced its News 11 Now on 11.2 with MeTV.
 In January 2012, LIN TV Corporation announced it would sell its local Fox affiliate WUPW to American Spirit Media for $22 million.
 As most of American Spirit Media's stations are operated as duopolies with a Raycom-owned station in the same market, it was expected that WTOL would establish a joint sales agreement with WUPW.
 On April 20, 2012, WUPW finalized its acquisition and its shared services agreement with WTOL.
-WUPW's remaining staff now operate from WTOL's facilities (though its management and sales departments will remain separate).
+WUPW's remaining staff operated from WTOL's facilities (though its management and sales departments remained separate).
 A shared news site was also unveiled for the two stations, Toledo News Now.

 Tegna ownership

 On June 25, 2018, Atlanta-based Gray Television announced it had reached an agreement with Raycom to merge their respective broadcasting assets (consisting of Raycom's 63 existing owned-and/or-operated television stations, and Gray's 93 television stations) under Gray's corporate umbrella, in a cash-and-stock merger transaction valued at $3.6 billion.
 Because Gray owned WTVG (which the company acquired in 2014 from SJL Broadcasting), and since WTOL and WTVG rank among the four highest-rated stations in the Toledo market in total day viewership, Gray announced that it would retain WTVG and sell WTOL to an unrelated third party, in order to comply with FCC ownership rules; the JSA involving WUPW would be included in the sale of WTOL.
 On August 20, it was announced that McLean, Virginia–based Tegna Inc. would purchase WTOL and sister station KWES-TV in Odessa, Texas, for $105 million.
 The deal was completed on January 2, 2019.
-This made WTOL a sister station to NBC affiliate WKYC in Cleveland (and later to fellow CBS affiliate WBNS-TV in Columbus from a separate deal), while separating it from WOIO/WUAB.

-Even with the ownership changes that have occurred since 2006, WTOL retains its Liberty-era logo.
+Nexstar Media Group acquired Tegna in a deal announced in August 2025 and completed in March 2026.